sasoriq/sasoriq/README.md

 - 👋 Hi, I’m @sasoriq
 - 👀 I’m interested in bioinformatics
-- 🌱 I’m currently learning sc-RNA-seq and RNA-seq
+- 🌱 I’m currently learning scRNA-seq and RNA-seq
 - 💞️ I’m looking to collaborate on things described above :)
 - 📫 How to reach me vikotoed@gmail.com